faroeq33/multistepform/multi-step-form-main/README.md

     - Add-ons
     - Summary

+  - Should see a summary of their selections on the final step and confirm their order
   - Go back to a previous step to update their selections
-  - See a summary of their selections on the final step and confirm their order
-  - View the optimal layout for the interface depending on their device's screen size
   - Receive form validation messages if:
     - A field has been missed
     - The email address is not formatted correctly
     - A step is submitted, but no selection has been made

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find files, fonts, styles & images